krsoninikhil/phil-opp-rust-os/notes.md

 - Keyboard interrupts are also enabled by default and next interrupt is blocked untill scancode of pressed key is read from keyboard's data port.
+- *Memory Protection* ensures a program can only access memory allowed for it.
+On ARM Cortex-M processors, _Memory Protection Unit (MPU)_ does this, on x86, _Segmentation_ and _Paging_ are two techniques.
+- *Segmentation:* It uses memory segment offset to address more memory than whats possible by 16 bit addresses.
+Special segment registers (`CS`, `DS`, `ES`, etc) contains index into descriptor table, which cantains information about segement like offset, segment size and permissions.
+A separate table for each process can provide process isolation.
+- *Vertual Memory* address needs to be translated to the _Physical Memory_ address.
+In segmentation, translation step is adding offset.
+- Segmentation causes problem of _fragmentation_.
+- *Paging* solves fragmentation by dividing vertual and physical address space into small fixed size blocks (4Kb in x86) called _Pages_ and _Frames_ respectively.
+This way large memory region can be mapped to non-continous small frames.
+- *Internal Fragmentation* is still possible if required memory is less than a page size, but it's much better than external fragmentation.
+- Page mapping is stored in table called *Page Table* instead of registers as incase of segmentation.
+- Page numbers in Page Table are written with fixed interval size to make accessing by processor easier.
+To save space on non-required page numbers, Multilevel Page Tables are used, in which one table points to another table which ultimately points to frame addresses.
+- In x86, 4 level Paging is used with 4kb page size and each page table with 512 entries each of 8 bytes making a page table fit into single page.
+- Each 8 bytes entry contains 52 bit physical address and rest are used for flags in which seome are allowed to be used by OS.
+- `CR3` register contains address of top level table.
+And index of Page table to look for is derived from vertual address itself.
+First 12 bits (0-11) represent offset in the final page, next 36 bits (12-47) are 9 bit table index for level 1 to level 4.
+Bits 48-64 are discarded.
+So only 64 bit system actually uses only 48 bits for addresses.
+- Last few address translations are cached in *Translation Lookaside Bufffer* or *TLB*.
+- Unlike other caches, TLB is not fully transparent, so on each page table update, kernel needs to update TLB using `invlpg` instruction which removes the specifies page translation from TLB.
+Reloading `CR3` register flushes the TLB.
+- If a page fault happens, CPU sets `CR2` register to the accessed address that caused it.

 ## Rust